Common St. John's Wort

 St. John's Wort family (Hypericaceae)

-Description: This introduced perennial plant is 1–2½' tall, branching frequently.
+Description: This herbaceous perennial plant is 1–2½' tall, branching frequently.
 The round stems are hairless and light green; the larger stems have a pair of small longitudinal ridges.
-The opposite leaves are about 1" long and 1/3" across.
+The opposite leaves are about 1" long and 1/3" (8 mm.) across.
 They are oblong, hairless, and sessile.
 The surface of these leaves is perforated by numerous translucid dots, and there are often scattered black dots along the margin of the lower surface.
 The upper stems terminate in flat-headed clusters of several flowers (cymes).
 Each flower is about ¾" across, consisting of 5 yellow petals, 5 green sepals, 3 styles, and numerous stamens (more than 20).
 There are scattered black dots along the margins of the petals.
 The sepals are lanceolate and much smaller than the petals.

 The blooming period occurs from early to mid-summer and lasts about a month.
 The petals turn brown and persist near the seed capsules, rather than falling to the ground.
 Each 3-celled seed capsule is well-rounded at the base, becoming conical at its apex.
 Each cell of the seed capsule contain numerous seeds, which are oblong, flattened, and black.
 The surface of each seed is somewhat roughened by numerous small pits, rather than smooth.
 The root system is rhizomatous, and produces numerous basal offshoots around the base of the plant.